Luciano Moggi: Roma and Juventus

-Moggi remained at Juventus until May 2006 when he resigned, saying: "They killed my soul."
+Moggi remained at Juventus until May 2006 when he resigned, and said that his soul had been killed, referring to his "love" for football.
 He was linked to a judicial investigation in the sports field known as Calciopoli.
-Some telephone tapping of an investigation filed by the court of Turin were published in some newspapers, the folders of which had been sent to Franco Carraro, then president of the Italian Football Federation (FIGC) and himself involved in the scandal but came out unscattered not without controversy, in which some managers inquired with the referee designator Pierluigi Pairetto, then-referee delegate for UEFA, on the names of some referees who had to be drawn to referee the matches of the next Champions League.
-A scandal then broke out, which led to the resignation of Moggi and the other two managers, for an investigation that theorized the crime of criminal association aimed at sports fraud.
-According to the allegations, Moggi had singular relationships with some people who gravitated around Italian sports journalism, with the aim of putting the work of referees and clubs in a good or bad light.
-Turin's public prosecution office had earlier rejected the charges by the prosecution.
+Some telephone tapping of an investigation filed by the Turin's public prosecution office were published in some newspapers, and the folders of the investigation had been sent to Franco Carraro, then president of the Italian Football Federation (FIGC) and himself involved in the scandal but came out unscattered not without controversy.
+According to the allegations of corruption of a public official, Moggi ordered the referee designators Pierluigi Pairetto, then also a referee delegate for UEFA, and Paolo Bergamo the names of some referees who had to be drawn to referee the matches in Serie A of Juventus and also of others clubs and also discussing on referees for the next Champions League (something that other managers, such Giacinto Facchetti, he claimed they also did but the wiretaps, considered irrelevant at that time in the investigation, only emerged in public opinion years later), as well as that of referees for friendlies (as they were friendlies, this was not against the rules since there was not a draw and the organizers could choose the referee themselves, and there was no evidence of corruption or that Moggi had requested a corrupted referee).